davifmdhack/adeno_predict/README.md

 ## **Metrics and bootstrap implementation**

-We used the following metrics considering the nature of the problem and its unbalanced data: (1) Area Under Curve (AUC) of Receiver Operating Curve (ROC), (2) Accuracy, (3) Sensibility (or recall), (4) Specificity, (5) F1 score and (6) Matthew correlation coefficient (MCC).
+We used the following metrics considering the nature of the problem and its unbalanced data: (1) Area Under Curve (AUC) of Receiver Operating Curve (ROC), (2) Accuracy, (3) Sensibility (or recall), (4) Specificity, (5) F1 score and (6) Matthew Correlation Coefficient (MCC).
 Accuracy was used only for comparative purposes with other metrics.
 The formulas and bootsrap techniques are described in `metrics_boot` folder.

 ## **Repository cloning and application of the model to domestic dataset**